saguilarDevel/schc-sigfox/docs/Tutorial-4-Sigfox-callback_setup.md

 The callback can be enable and disable with the Enable checkbox.
 Check that the callback is enable with a SubType BIDIR.

+Continue with the end-to-end test in [Tutorial 5](/docs/Tutorial-5-test-end-to-end.md).